-- Louisiana: There is no licensing requirement for MUAs, but Louisiana allows MUA’s to obtain a MUA permit.
+- Louisiana: There is no licensing requirement for MUAs, but Louisiana allows MUA’s to obtain an MUA permit.

 - Maine: You are required to be licensed to practice as a makeup artist in Maine.
 To obtain the license, you must have at least 140 hours of training at an accredited school or program.

-- Maryland: There are no licensing requirement for MUAs.
-However, many spas, salons and clients will want to see evidence that you have attended an accredited program where you have been trained in all aspects of the craft.
+- Maryland: There are no licensing requirements for MUAs.
+However, many spas, salons, and clients will want to see evidence that you have attended an accredited program where you have been trained in all aspects of the craft.

 - Massachusetts: The Commonwealth of Massachusetts does not have licensure requirements for MUAs.